lestshad/slack-tipbot-xby/README.md

 eg; `hey @tipbot can you please tell me my balance`

 ##### `send <value + unit> @someone` - *tell the bot to send coins to someone*
-eg; `@tipbot please send .001 Dash to @bob` will send 0.001 Dash to @bob.
+eg; `@tipbot please send .001 XBY to @bob` will send 0.001 XBY to @bob.

 This command has a few aliases which you can use; `give` and `sent`.
-You can also use fiat currencies, they will be converted to the Dash value. eg; `@tipbot can you give @bob 1 euro` or `@tipbot I'd like you to send @bob 0.5 usd`
+You can also use fiat currencies, they will be converted to the XBY value. eg; `@tipbot can you give @bob 1 euro` or `@tipbot I'd like you to send @bob 0.5 usd`

 ##### `deposit`     - *ask the bot for a deposit address*